-20. Further Procedures: formal written quotations
+19. Further Procedures: formal written price quotations

-In addition to paragraph 19, the following must also be taken into account regarding formal written price quotations:-
+In addition to paragraph 18, the following must also be considered regarding formal written price quotations: -

-- (a) all transactions in excess of R30 000 that are made by means of written quotations, must be advertised for at least 7 calendar days on the website and official notice board: - (b) where the quotations have been invited via the notice board and website of the Municipality, no additional quotations need to be obtained should the number of responses be less than 3 quotations; - (c) when using the Central Supplier Database list of accredited service providers, the Municipality must:- - (i) promote ongoing competition amongst the providers, including by inviting providers to submit quotations on a rotational basis; - (ii) promote the objectives of the Broad-Based Black Economic Empowerment Act; - (iii) apply the Preferential Procurement Policy Framework Act and any applicable regulations; and - (iv) promote the goals as identified by Council; - (d) the Accounting Officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused; - the Accounting Officer must on a monthly basis be notified in writing of all formal written quotations accepted by an official acting in terms of a subdelegation; - (f) offers below R30 000 must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price: - (g) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points;

-- (h) a proper record must be kept of the received written quotations; - (i) the goals of Council must be taken into account before offers/quotations are awarded; and - (j) in the case of construction works, where required a site inspection may be conducted before the close of the quotation due date to ensure that providers understand the scope of the project and that they comply with the conditions and requirements.
+- (a) all transactions in excess of R30 000 that are made by means of written quotations, must be advertised for at least 7 calendar days on the website and official notice board; - (b) where the quotations have been invited via the notice board and website of the Municipality, no additional quotations need to be obtained should the number of responses be less than 3 quotations; - (c) when using the Central Supplier Database list of accredited service providers, the Municipality must:- - (i) promote ongoing competition amongst the providers, including by inviting providers to submit quotations on a rotational basis; - (ii) promote the objectives of the Broad-Based Black Economic Empowerment Act; - (iii) apply the Preferential Procurement Policy Framework Act and any applicable regulations; and - (iv) promote the goals as identified by Council; - (d) the Accounting Officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused: - the Accounting Officer must on a monthly basis be notified in writing of all formal written quotations accepted by an official acting in terms of a subdelegation; - (f) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; - (g) a proper record must be kept of the received formal written quotations; - (h) the goals of Council must be considered before offers/quotations are awarded; and - (i) in the case of construction works, where required a site inspection may be conducted before the close of the quotation due date to ensure that providers understand the scope of the project and that they comply with the conditions and requirements.

-21. Process for competitive bidding
+20. Process for competitive bidding

-The stages of a competitive bidding process are as follows:-
+The stages of a competitive bidding process are as follows: -